 campus climate survey

-The response rate for employees was approximately 33.9 percent (226 employee respondents).
-Results indicated that faculty and staff are generally aware of the policies and resources, the difference between confidentiality and privacy, the definition of affirmative consent, the difference between the college disciplinary process and the criminal justice system, the roles of the Title IX Coordinator and where to locate the office, and the availability of sexual and interpersonal violence resources.
+The response rate for employees was approximately 29.5 percent (207 employee respondents).
+Results indicated that faculty and staff are generally aware of the policies and resources, the difference between confidentiality and privacy, the definition of affirmative consent, the difference between the campus disciplinary process and the criminal justice system, the roles of the Title IX Coordinator and where to locate the office, and the availability of sexual and interpersonal violence resources.
+Results did indicate that more information needs to be distributed to employees in regard to the campus' amnesty policy.
+Responses also indicated that employees are well educated as to whom a victim/survivor or witness can formally disclose a sexual assault on campus.

-The response rate for students was 17.2% (756 student respondents).
-Results indicated that students are generally aware of the policies and resources, understand the definition of affirmative consent, and the difference between the college disciplinary process and the criminal justice system.
+The response rate for students was 10.1% (395 student respondents).
+Results indicated that students are generally aware of the policies and resources, understand the definition of affirmative consent, and the difference between the campus disciplinary process and the criminal justice system.
 Students also report being aware of on-campus and community resources and express agreement that they need to file a formal complaint to campus officials the complaint would be taken seriously, the investigation conducted fairly, and support would be provided during the process.
+Responses also indicate that students are generally aware of the role of the Title IX Coordinator and that our campus has policies and procedures in place specifically for addressing incidents of sex-based discrimination/sexual assault/sexual misconduct.
+However, results also indicated that students are less aware than anticipated of how to contact the Title IX Coordinator.